What are Milia?

 What Treatment Can We Offer?

 Usually we offer normal Local anaesthetic.
-Sometimes we can offer you Emla Cream as a topical anaesthetic, although many patients prefer no anaesthetic as discomfort is only small.
+Sometimes we can offer you Emla Cream as a topical anaesthetic instead.
+Some patients prefer no anaesthetic as discomfort is only small.
 We do what you like us to do and are happy to advise.

 Can I treat Milia myself?

 At your own risk you can try disinfecting the area and using a sterile needle.
 Generally, it is not recommended to squeeze or try to treat them yourself.
 This can lead to skin damage and scarring or infection.

 If you wish to make an appointment you can contact us or book an appointment online.
 Alternatively you can ask for a telephone consultationn.
 If you do so, please read the section “How TVVS works”, thoroughly.
 If you are worried about pain, please click here to see how we provide painfree surgery.